-Please be aware that once you make an order, i shall always send you a confirmation email using the following email address: email@example.com – If my message doesn’t appear in your inbox then please ensure you check your junk folders for my reply 🙂 Thank you ~Mitch.
+Please be aware that once an order has been shipped out to you, there will always be a confirmation email using the following email address: firstname.lastname@example.org – If my message doesn’t appear in your inbox then please ensure you check your junk folders for my reply 🙂 Thank you ~Mitch.

 Praying Mantis such as Rhombodera valida (Giant Malaysian Shield Mantis), Prohierodula picta, Phyllocrania paradoxa (Ghost Mantis), Sibylla pretiosa (The Cryptic mantis) and Hestiasula cf hoffmanni (Boxer Mantis) are a truly awesome insect to keep.
 They are fascinating and remarkable insects to observe and learn from.